-Bike riding is a popular form of sightseeing in Laos – take a leisurely ride through the scenic countryside, past rural villages and elephants.
-Or get some friends together and experience the beauty of the Mekong with a kayak trip downriver.
+Bike riding is a popular form of sightseeing in Laos – take a leisurely ride through the scenic countryside, past rural villages and temples and finish the day experiencing the beauty of the Mekong with a kayak trip downriver.

 During the second half of the week we travel to Vang Vieng, Laos’s adventure capital.
 Lap up those tropical temperatures with kayaking, tubing, caving and waterfall jumping, the nature activities that Laos is famous for.
 Vang Vieng’s mountainous limestone landscape is even more captivating from above – the optional sunset hot air balloon tour awaits, if you aren’t too afraid of heights!

 Whether it’s with high intensity adventure activities, kayaking down the Song River, wandering the bustling streets or exploring traditional markets, this week you are free to explore at a pace that suits you.